Homemade sugar free chocolate chips are life!!

 - Chocolate chip and low carb fruits, think strawberries or raspberries

 - Chocolate chips sprinkled over low carb Greek yogurt with sliced keto nuts

 Low Carb Chocolate Chips Recipe Variations

 As with most low carb dessert recipes, you can customize these low carb chocolate chips to suit your cravings.
 Here are some ideas:

 Low Carb Dark Chocolate Chips

 The “darkness” of your low carb dark chocolate depends on the amount of unsweetened baking chocolate you add to this recipe.
 So, if you’d rather dark chocolate chips, add more unsweetened baking chocolate.

 Alternatively, if you’re looking for milk chocolate chips, add less unsweetened baking chocolate.
 In fact, you can make…

-White chocolate is pretty similar to this recipe without the unsweetened baking chocolate, and some heavy cream powder.
+White chocolate is pretty similar to this recipe without the unsweetened baking chocolate, plus the inclusion of some heavy cream powder.
 Follow my sugar free white chocolate recipe, and pour it into chocolate chip molds!

 What about low carb chocolate bars?